 Canada has also introduced a third program to welcome refugees.
 Launched in 2013, the Blended Visa Office-Referred (BVOR) Program matches refugees identified for resettlement by the UNHCR with private sponsors in Canada.

 Refugees benefit from up to six months of income support from Federal Government, while private sponsors provide another six months of financial support.
 In addition, throughout their first year in Canada, these refugees benefit from the personal and community connections they make with their sponsors.
 They receive ongoing social and emotional support while they help to adjustment to life in Canada.

 Refugees come from around the world and many make their claims in Canada.
 The number of people arriving varies from year to year.
 In 2014, more than 13,500 people came to Canada and made an asylum claim.

 The asylum program works to provide refugee protection to people in Canada who have a well-founded fear of persecution or are at risk of torture, or cruel or unusual punishment in their home countries.

 Not everyone is eligible to seek asylum.
 For example, people convicted of serious criminal offences and people who have had previous refugee claims denied by Canada are not eligible to make a claim.

 Refugees—resettled from overseas or granted protection in Canada—often do not have the resources to easily establish themselves.
-All refugees are entitled to basic health services and settlement support.

 Resettled refugees get initial assistance from either the federal government, the Province of Quebec, or private sponsors (organizations or groups of people in Canada).

-language training in English and French, so newcomers have the language skills to function in Canada,
+- language training in English and French, so newcomers have the language skills to function in Canada;

 Finding who is in need of Canada’s protection is a process that must take into consideration the responsibility of helping those in genuine need while protecting the system against those who seek to abuse it.
 The health and safety of Canadians must also be ensured.